 Golden Teacher Variations & Genetic Relatives

-Golden Teachers have been around for a long time and were the dominant strain on the market for decades.
+Golden Teachers have been around for a long time and have been the dominant strain on the market for decades.
 It’s very likely that many of the strains listed on the market today are either Golden Teachers rebranded as something else or are were selectively bred or crossed from Golden Teachers.

-The key characteristic of this strain is the gold-yellow caps.
+The essential characteristic of this strain is the gold-yellow caps.
 While we can’t be sure exactly which strains were derived from Golden Teachers, there are quite a few that share the gold-colored tops and have a high likelihood of being offshoots from this well-known mushroom.

 Mushroom strains that feature golden caps: